Table of Contents[Hide][Show]

 - 11. Enjoy a Scrumptious Brunch from Patisserie Amie

 Northern Michigan is one of those surprising U.S. vacation destinations.
-From one of the most beautiful dunes beaches in the world to a no-cars-allowed island to more cherries than you can possibly eat, here are 11 of our favorite things to do in Northern Michigan.
+From one of the most beautiful dunes beaches in the world to a no-cars-allowed island to more cherries than you can possibly eat, here are 11 of our bucket list things to do in Northern Michigan.

 If you are searching for a unique vacation destination, look no further than Northern Michigan.
-I think vacationing in Michigan may be the best-kept secret in the country.
-I was really impressed with Michigan’s exquisite towns of Mackinac Island, Traverse City, Charlevoix, and Petoskey.
+I think vacationing up north in Michigan may be the best-kept secret in the United States.
+Michigan’s exquisite towns of Mackinac Island, Traverse City, Charlevoix, and Petoskey are accessible from major cities like Detroit (4 hours), Ann Arbor (4 hours), and Grand Rapids (3 hrs).
 Each destination is bursting with charm and character reminiscent of cities in Europe.
-Read on for my 11 favorite things to do in Northern Michigan.
+Read on for my 11 favorite things to do in Northern Michigan travel guide.

 1. Visit Sleeping Bear Dunes National Lakeshore